smanotasa/NLP_Final/README.md

 |F1         |   00.00   |  86.43   |  86.08  |

 Starting from the Baseline, as the notebook shows; metrics from the non ML approach (Logistic Regression) evidence an exceedingly high naïve accuracy given the data.
 This may be due to multiple reasons:
-- The amount of regressors being used is as big as the TF-IDF provides.
-In accordance with econometric fundamentals, adding regressors artificially inflates the predictive power whilst not necessarily being statistically significant information.
+- In accordance with econometric fundamentals, adding regressors artificially inflates the predictive power whilst not necessarily being statistically significant information.
 - Although RNNs and BERTs can capture sequential patterns in text data, the architecture of a Logistic Regression may capture variance given the TF-IDF input.
 - The other models overfit or underfit the data given the complexity we have set out, whereas the Logistic convex optimization with heaps of information may be strong to.

 On the other hand, when using a ruled-based model with `spaCy` patterns as the naïve learner, metrics are far lower.
-We define a set of dictionaries for the binary objective with words that adjectivize good and sentimients.
-Furthermore, with the goal of maintaining part of TF-IDF usage, the disaggregated dictionaries can be expanded upon with top terms from both subsets of data (label=1 and label=0).
-This method outputs metrics more in line with our expectations, being lower than our more complex orientations.
+This method outputs results more in line with our expectations, being closer to those of a random draw given the complexity of reviews which may be extensive (to those of our more complex orientations).

 Error analysis shows that the final BERT is not predicting well with the more complex examples, paticularly on the last one.
 However, it is the model with the best performance considering all the metrics, having close similarity to the results from the second RNN.